tnaganawa/tungstenfabric-docs/TungstenFabricKnowledgeBase.md

 Since piraeus operator creates ClusterIP Service without selector for piraeus-cs-op and tungsten fabric kube-manager cannot handle this, this kubectl patch command is needed.
 ```
 kubectl patch svc piraeus-op-cs -p '{"spec":{"selector": {"app": "piraeus-op-cs"}}}'

+## Note: from piraeus-operator v1.5.0, this command needs to be used instead.
+kubectl patch svc piraeus-op-cs -p '{"spec":{"selector": {"app.kubernetes.io/instance": "piraeus-op-cs"}}}'
 ```

 When everything worked, all the pod status will be Running.